-B. Multi-Unit Residential and Insti itutional Use Development Standards Standard Dillielision i.
-Lot Dimensions Width: N/A Area: N/A Setbacks.
-Parcels platted under previous codes shall follow the setbacks platted.
-Front Lot Line: Shall be determined by required buffer yards in 155.063 .
-Twenty (20) feet minimum, or as previously platted Side Lot Line: Shall be determined by required buffer yards in 155.063 .
-Fifteen (15) feet minimum Rear Lot Line: Shall be determined by required buffer yards in 155.063 .
-Fifteen (15) feet minimum ii.
-Principal Building Height Sixty five (65) feet, maximum iii.
-Lot Coverage The total floor area of the building(s) shall not exceed seventy percent (70%) of the lot area iv.
-Accessory Building Location Rear and side yard V. Accessory Building Setbacks Shall follow that of B.ii vi.
-Accessory Building Height Twenty (20) feet maximum vii.
-Parking Lot Location Rear yard and side yard preferred.
+B. Multi-Unit Residential and Institutional Use Development Standards Dimension Standard i.
+Lot Dimensions Width: N/A I. Lot Dimensions Area: N/A ii Cothooko Front Lot Line: Shall be determined by required buffer yards in 155.063 .
+Twenty (20) feet minimum, or as previously platted ii.
+Setbacks Parcels platted under previous codes shall follow Side Lot Line: Shall be determined by required buffer yards in 155.063 .
+Fifteen (15) feet minimum the setbacks platted.
+Rear Lot Line: Shall be determined by required buffer yards in 155.063 .
+Fifteen (15) feet minimum Between structures: iii.
+Multi-Unit Dwellings Interior Setbacks Dwelling unit with window, thirty (30) feet minimum from adjacent structure III.
+Multi-Offit Dwellings interior Setbacks Minimum setbacks between structures twenty (20) feet See 155.103, 7, A & B iv.
+Principal Building Height Sixty five (65) feet, maximum Lot coverage shall not exceed seventy percent (70%) of the lot area. v.
+Lot Coverage/Required Open Space Minimum fifteen percent (15%) usable open space shall be provided (excluding impervious surfaces).
+Drainage ponds, play areas, common areas, and the like may apply toward this provision.
+Rear and side yard vi.
+Accessory Building Location/Setbacks Shall follow that of B.ii /tossosty ballaring boodiletweetbacks Accessory buildings must be located outside of any easements vii.
+Accessory Building Height Twenty (20) feet maximum viii.
+Parking Lot Location

+Rear yard and side yard preferred.
 No more than twenty five percent (25%) of parking should be located between the front building façade and any public street or public trail, unless approved through a Development Plan Process.

 Uses requesting more than twenty five percent (25%) of parking between the building facade and any public street or public trail shall provide a fifteen (15) foot landscaped greenspace along any front property line.

-Structures on corner lots will be considered to have two (2) front building facades facing public streets. viii.
-Required Open Space Multi-Unit Residential Use Structures shall provide not less than fifteen percent (15%) Usable Open Space (excluding impervious surfaces) shall be provided.
-Drainage ponds, play areas, common areas, and the like may apply toward this provision.
+Structures on corner lots will be considered to have two (2) front building facades facing public streets.

-- A. Outdoor Display and Storage - i.
-The conduct of permitted uses shall be within completely enclosed buildings, except for accessory uses which clearly demonstrate subordination to the permitted use in area, extent, and purpose. - 1.
-Outdoor display is permitted, and each establishment shall be permitted a maximum display area not to exceed one percent (1%) of the gross floor area of the primary building. - 2.
-Outdoor display shall only be located immediately adjacent to the primary building unless otherwise approved by the Plan Commission. - 3.
+A. Outdoor Display and Storage

+- i.
+The conduct of permitted uses shall be within completely enclosed buildings, except for accessory uses which clearly demonstrate subordination to the permitted use in area, extent, and purpose. - Outdoor display is permitted, and each establishment shall be permitted up to two hundred (200) square feet of outdoor display area for structures 20,000 square feet or less in size and structures larger than 20,000 square feet shall in no case exceed one percent (1%) of the gross floor area of the primary building - Outdoor display shall only be located abutting and adjacent to the primary building unless otherwise approved by the Plan Commission. - 3.
 Outdoor display shall not impede pedestrian or vehicular traffic and shall be maintained in an orderly fashion. - ii.
-Outdoor storage of merchandise is prohibited, unless it is located behind in a rear yard, completely enclosed by a solid opaque wall or fence in accordance with Section 155.064, and the materials stored do not exceed the height of the fence or wall. - B. The following table contains additional major sections that are common references needed across districts.
+Outdoor storage of merchandise is prohibited, unless it is located behind in a rear yard, completely enclosed by a solid opaque wall or fence in accordance with Section 155.064, and the materials stored do not exceed the height of the fence or wall.

+B. The following table contains additional major sections that are common references needed across districts.
 This list is not meant to be considered an exhaustive list, and other sections may apply to individual properties or projects.